 The discovery, salvage, and excavations of the 1554 Spanish Plate fleet at Padre Island are inarguably one of the most important underwater archeological discoveries of the 20th century.
 These shipwrecks remain the oldest confirmed underwater archeological sites in the United States and Gulf of Mexico.
 The THC investigations were the first state-sponsored underwater excavations in the United States.
 The 1973 UT underwater archeological field school was the first of its type to be conducted in U.S. waters.
 The Texas legislature’s adoption of the Antiquities Code of Texas is still considered among the most protective state-level protections for shipwrecks in the nation, with treasure salvage prohibited in Texas waters.
 The ground-breaking archeological work and the artifact collections are an irreplaceable window into Spanish industry, influence, and cultural heritage in the Gulf of Mexico during the 16th century.
 Over 50 years later the Antiquities Code these wrecks inspired continues to protect the archeology of state.

-- Medallion – The THC newsletter celebrates the 50th anniversary of the agency's excavations.
+- The Medallion – The THC newsletter celebrates the 50th anniversary of the agency's excavations.

-- Texas Beyond History – Learn more about the history and archaeology of the 1554 Spanish Plate Fleet.
+- Texas Beyond History – Learn more about the history and archeology of the 1554 Spanish Plate Fleet.

 - Handbook of Texas Online – Read more about the 1554 Plate Fleet.

 - Texas Archeology Month – Order or download the 2022 TAM poster featuring the 1554 Fleet at the sesquicentennial of the THC excavation.